Become a Chair

 On the less short term:

-Set up a local expert group with regard to bankruptcy fraud, with amongst others bankruptcy trustees, forensic accountants, criminal defence lawyers, law enforcement officers, (supervisory) judges, lawyers from the Ministry of Justice, representatives of the Tax authority and the police departments.
+- Set up a local expert group with regard to bankruptcy fraud, with amongst others bankruptcy trustees, forensic accountants, criminal defense lawyers, law enforcement officers, (supervisory) judges, lawyers from the Ministry of Justice, representatives of the Tax authority and the police departments;

-Advise with regard to the program and support of the organisation of the annual International Conference on Bankruptcy Fraud
+- Advise with regard to the program and support of the organization of the annual International Conference on Bankruptcy Fraud.

 In the Future: